stats-ucl/code-peer-review/README.md

-# GitHub Code Peer Review Automation Scripts
+# GitHub Code Peer Review Automation

-This collection of R scripts automates the setup and management of code peer review assignments using GitHub repositories integrated with Moodle submissions.
+This R package provides a suite of tools to automate the setup and management of code peer review assignments using GitHub.
+It's designed to integrate with existing workflows, such as using Moodle for submissions, while leveraging the collaborative power of GitHub.

-## Overview
+## Key Features

 The system allows you to:

-- Automatically create private GitHub repositories for each student
+- **Automated Repository Creation**: Automatically create private GitHub repositories for each student.

-- Upload student code submissions from local folders
+- **Submission Management**: Easily upload student code submissions from local folders to their dedicated repositories.

-- Randomly assign peer reviewers
+- **Randomized Peer Review Assignment**: Randomly assign peer reviewers to each student.

-- Set up structured peer review templates
+- **Structured Feedback**: Set up repositories with structured peer review templates using GitHub Issues.

-- Monitor progress and send reminders
+- **Progress Monitoring**: Track the progress of peer reviews and send automated reminders.

-- Generate distribution emails and reports
+- **Email Notifications**: Generate email templates to distribute repository information and review assignments to students.

-## Prerequisites
+## Setup

-### Software Requirements

-- R (≥ 4.0)
-- Required R packages (automatically installed by setup script):
-  - `gh` (GitHub API)
-  - `dplyr`, `readr`, `purrr` (data manipulation)
-  - `glue` (string interpolation)
-  - `ggplot2`, `lubridate`, `scales` (visualization and dates)

 ### GitHub Setup